Carol McDaid, Principal

 Ms. McDaid served as a strategist and advisor to the Parity NOW Coalition, which was influential in passage of the 2008 “Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act.”
 This landmark legislation requires insurers to treat addiction, mental, and physical health problems equally.

 The Parity NOW Coalition became a model for also successfully advocating for inclusion of addiction and mental health benefits in health-care reform legislation.
 Addiction and mental health provider and consumer organizations made up the coalition as well as the American Hospital Association, American Medical Association and other partners.
 McDaid served as an advisor and strategist to this Coalition during the health care reform debate in Congress.
+Capitol Decisions also served as consultants to the Coalition to Stop Opioid Overdose (CSOO) who were part of the successful effort to pass the bi-partisan Comprehensive Addiction and Recovery Act in 2016.

 To make a difference at the local level, in 2004, Ms. McDaid co-founded the McShin Foundation in Richmond, Virginia with her husband, John Shinholser.
 McShin is the leading non-profit, full-service recovery community organization committed to serving individuals and families in and seeking recovery from addiction in the State of Virginia.
 McShin offers peer-to-peer recovery support services that include recovery coaching/mentoring and housing.